lolopinto/ent/docs/docs/ent-schema/fields.md

   }),
 ```

-This exists because it's a common enough pattern for a field to default to the logged in viewer.
+This exists because it's a common enough pattern for a field to default to the logged in Viewer.

 ### polymorphic